Anatomy of the Lip: Muscles, Nerves, Arteries, & Function

 Key Point

-The lip has specific anatomical landmarks which should be respected during the reconstructive process.
-This includes the vermillion border, cupid's bow, philtrum, wet-dry mucosa, white roll, tubercle and commissure.
+The lip has specific anatomical landmarks that should be respected during the reconstructive process.
+This includes the vermillion border, cupid's bow, philtrum, wet-dry mucosa, white roll, tubercle, and commissure.

 During the reconstruction of the lip in both elective and non-elective cases, it's important to identify key landmarks.
 This includes commissure, cupid's bow, tubercle and the red line (wet-dry vermillion line).